To Kill the Potemkin: Plot summary

 Sorenson soon comes to suspect that the mystery sub did not really sink.
-Unbeknownst to the superior officers of the ship, he made a separate recording of the collision and the sinking and after listening to it, suspects something is wrong.
-The sound mistaken for the torpedo firing was actually the Soviet's electric motors driving the submarine away.
-He tells the captain of the sub his theory and he comes to believe him.
-When titanium fragments are found on a repaired portion of the bow that came contact with the other submarine during the collision, the crew now have reason to believe that there is a revolutionary class of submarine, using titanium instead of high-tensile steel, is in service with the Soviet Navy and it is still on the loose somewhere in the Med and most likely on the way to the Atlantic.
+Unbeknownst to the superior officers of the ship, he made a separate recording of the collision and the sinking, and after listening to it, suspects something is wrong - the sound mistaken for the torpedo firing was actually the Soviet's electric motors driving the submarine away.
+When titanium fragments are found on a repaired portion of the bow that came contact with the other submarine during the collision, the crew realize that there is a revolutionary class of submarine.
 The new class is designated an Alfa class submarine.
 The American vessel is assigned the top-secret mission of tracking down the Potemkin.

-With the ship's zampolit under arrest for negligence and the captain back in command, Potemkin makes a break for the Atlantic Ocean and a rendezvous with Soviet vessels working undercover in Cuba.
-The environmental system was damaged in the collision so the atmosphere can not be maintained leading to a build-up of carbon dioxide that slowly poisons the crew.
-Potemkin is unable to escape the Mediterranean before being located by Barracuda.
-Nevertheless, once out in the open Atlantic Ocean, the Soviet ship reaches full speed, and outpaces Barracuda - which, as a Skipjack-class submarine, is one of the fastest submarines in the world.
+With the Soviet sub's political officer under arrest for negligence, and the captain back in command, the Potemkin sails for the Atlantic Ocean, and a rendezvous with Soviet vessels in Cuba.
+The environmental system was damaged, leading to a build-up of carbon dioxide.
+Once in the Atlantic Ocean, the Soviet ship reaches full speed, and outpaces Barracuda.

-Potemkin reaches Cuba and makes a rendezvous with the secret submarine stationed off the coast.
-This was supposed to be a top-secret meeting because of the Cuban Missile Crisis no Soviet vessels were supposed to be operating within Cuba's waters.
+The Potemkin reaches Cuba, and makes a rendezvous with the secret submarine stationed off the coast.
+This was supposed to be a top-secret meeting because of the Cuban Missile Crisis.
 Just as the two vessels are about to make contact, Barracuda arrives on the scene.
 Crew members on all three vessels realize the disastrous consequences of the Barracudas arrival at that exact time.
-The Russians realize that the American must be sunk from reporting the presence of Soviet vessels in Cuba's waters.
-Potemkin fires first but the torpedo misses.
-The Soviet vessel is too deep to shoot with the standard American torpedo so Sorenson orders the firing of a nuclear Mk 45 ASTOR torpedo.
-The explosion from the nuclear torpedo destroys the Potemkin and all the crew members.
+The Soviets realize that the American sub must be sunk before reporting the presence of Soviet vessels in Cuban waters.
+Potemkin fires first, but the torpedo misses.
+The Soviet vessel is too deep to shoot with the standard American torpedo, so Sorenson orders the firing of a nuclear Mk 45 ASTOR torpedo.
+The explosion from the nuclear torpedo destroys the Potemkin.
 Sorenson and Fogarty retire to Sorenson's bunk.
-All the crewmen of the sub are horrified to realize they have just committed an act of war.
 The torpedo that was fired earlier by the Russian sub malfunctions and goes to "active seeking" mode and homes in on the noise made by Barracudas reactor pumps.
-The explosion blows the American sub in two; the vessel sinks in eight-tenths of a second and is crushed by the pressure of the deep sea, killing the whole crew.